 9. Apply Heat With a Blowtorch

 This method is pretty crazy, but it works (I've not done it myself, but I have seen it done by others).
 It requires the use of a blowtorch.
 Heat is applied to the bottleneck just below the cork, the air expands and pushes the cork out.

 10. Scissors Method

 Another method that does require great care, but works, is the scissors method (please try not to lose any fingers!).
 Splay the scissor blades apart and stick one of the blades deep into the cork.
 Holding the scissors by the handle, gradually twist and pull, this maneuver should loosen the cork.

 Prevention Is Better Than Cure

-Another tip is to always keep a corkscrew in your car when traveling, the glove box, central console, or trunk are all good places.
+Another tip is to always to keep a corkscrew in your car when traveling, the glove box, central console, or trunk are all good places.
 It's amazing how many times it can come in handy!

 © 2018 Paul Goodman